Bruno Brivonesi: Interwar years

 After the end of World War I Brivonesi was given command of the airship M 6, based in Ciampino and later in Grottaglie, and later of the airship PV 3.
 In 1922 PV 3 was caught in a storm while flying near Crotone; the dirigible crashed, but Brivonesi was able to save his crew, gaining another Silver Medal of Military Valor.
 His last dirigible command was one of the three Zeppelins ceded by Germany to Italy as war reparations.

 In March 1923, when the Regia Aeronautica was created, part of the personnel of the Italian Navy air service chose to join the new armed force; Brivonesi instead decided to stay in the Navy.
-Between 1923 and 1929 Brivonesi, promoted to Lieutenant Commander, was attaché at the League of Nations, holding various jobs in Europe.
+Between 1923 and 1929 Brivonesi, promoted to lieutenant commander, was attaché at the League of Nations, holding various jobs in Europe.

-Between 1930 and 1931 he was commanding officer of the destroyer Nicolò Zeno, and in 1932 he was given command of the Taranto naval base defense.
+Between 1930 and 1931, he was commanding officer of the destroyer Nicolò Zeno, and in 1932, he was given command of the Taranto naval base defence.
 While in Taranto, on 8 February 1933, a criminal shot and killed one of his relatives; Brivonesi, though unarmed, pursued him across rooftops, and arrested him.
 For this, he was awarded a Silver Civil Medal (later commuted into another Silver Medal of Military Valor).